BenCuff/github-pages-test/docs/data-vis.md

 {% include card.html content=card_content_12 title="✔️Best practice: show bars ranked in ascending or descending order" %}
 {% include cards-container-end.html %}

-Example 12 shows that the UK bird with the largest wingspan is the common crane, with an average recorded wingspan of 233 cm according to The Birder's View.
-Next biggest are the mute swan, whooper swan and white-tailed (sea) eagle, with averages of 220 cm or greater.
-Last on the list are the Canada goose, grey heron and cormorant, with average wingspans of 100 cm and below.

 {% capture expandable_content_11 %}
 ```